serhatsezer/InstaPopularFeed/README.md

 Description
 ----------------
-This simple iOS application using instagram popular feed and display that values to table view controller along with customized tablew view cell.
+This simple iOS application using instagram popular feed and display these values to table view controller along with customized tablew view cell.